 Here is a resource with steps to follow:

 Our friends at Thrive are offering some great programs to help businesses through this tough time:

 ** 1-on-1 Business Support appointments with their business coaches to help you face some of the challenges you may be currently facing

 ** Be Local Recovery – a 40-minute Zoom meeting for small business owners to connect and share resources and gain support (every Tues and Thur mornings at 8:30am)

 Find the link here. http://thrivecalgary.org/accelerate/

 CRIME PREVENTION!
-While many businesses remain closed, Calgary Police continue to increase patrols around commercial areas.
-If you see suspicious activity happening in your community, let them know by calling 403-266-1234.
+If you see suspicious activity happening in your community, let Calgary Police know by calling 403-266-1234.